A message on the topic of biological death. Main signs of clinical death

 • heart failure;

-• anaphylactic shock- respiratory arrest with a rapid reaction of the body to the allergen;
+• anaphylactic shock– respiratory arrest due to the body’s rapid reaction to an allergen;

 • extensive burns, wounds;